vesseljs/vessel/README.md

         public myCollection;

         constructor() {
-            this.myCollection = this.get('collection') // will be fine.
+            this.myCollection = this.get('collection') // myCollection will be right.
         }

         method() {
-            this.myCollection = will be fine.
+            let collection = this.myCollection // collection will be right.
         }
    }
 ```